 To See The World As It Really Is

-Some of the most dangerous distortions come wrapped in agreement.
-They’re the ideas no one questions, because they’re too easy to like.
+Some of the most enduring distortions survive precisely because they are wrapped in agreement.
+They are the ideas no one questions—not because they are true, but because they are too easy to accept.

 Real-World Examples